David-Bouhadana/M365-Defender-Hunting-Queries/Defender for O365/README.md

 This query is useful for identifying suspicious or abnormal emails sent in the last 24 hours with a very long sender email address and exactly one attachment.

+# Email Threat Report Spam

+This KQL query retrieves and visualizes email events that have been detected with spam activity over the past 30 days.
+It performs the following steps:

+1. **Filters the data** to include only email events from the last 30 days.
+2. **Checks for spam** by ensuring that the `ThreatTypes` field contains the term "Spam".
+3. **Aggregates the data** by counting the number of spam detections per day.
+4. **Visualizes the results** using a line chart to show the daily trend of spam detections.

 # Email Threat Report Phishing